 10.1 Discipline - The safety of competitors, range personnel and spectators requires continuous attention by all to the careful handling of firearms and caution in moving about the range.
 Self-discipline is necessary on the part of all.
 Where such self-discipline is lacking it is the duty of the range personnel to enforce discipline and the duty of the competitors to assist in such enforcement.

-Under no circumstances shall firing commence or continue on a range where an unsafe condition exists.
+'Under no circumstances shall firing commence or continue on a range where an unsafe condition exists '.

-10.1.1 Actions Open - All actions must be open, detachable magazines removed and pistols kept unloaded in a case or other safe place with Empty Chamber Indicator in place except when on the firing line after the command "Ready" (Listo) is given.
-Pistols may be carried in a case, or in a safe snap fastened or friction holster, but must be unloaded at all times.
-When the command "Cease Fire" (Alto) has been given, pistols will be unloaded in the presence of the scorer who will check each pistol and it shall be placed either on the shooting stand, bench or shooting pad to await the next series, or if the relay is completed, holstered or cased before removal from the firing line.
+10.1.1 Actions Open - All actions must be open, detachable magazines removed and rifles kept unloaded on a rack, or other safe place with Empty Chamber Indicators in place except when on the firing line after the command Ready (Listo) is given.
+Rifles must remain on the stand or bench and may not be handled between series.

-10.1.2 Pistols Unloaded - Pistols will not be loaded until the competitor has taken position at the firing point, the pistol pointed toward the targets and the command "READY" has been given for the relay.
+10.1.2 Rifles Unloaded - Firearms will not be loaded until the competitor has taken position at the firing point, the firearm pointed toward the targets and the command READY has been given for that relay.

-10.1.3 Pistols Loaded - A pistol that has a cartridge in the chamber, cylinder or in an attached magazine shall be considered loaded.
-A loaded pistol shall be pointed in the direction of the targets at all times.
+10.1.3 Rifles Loaded - A firearm that has a cartridge in the chamber or in an attached magazine shall be considered loaded.
+A loaded firearm shall be pointed in the direction of the targets at all times.

-10.1.4 Cease Firing - All pistols will be unloaded, detachable magazines removed and the Empty Chamber Indicator inserted immediately upon the command "CEASE FIRE".
+10.1.4 Cease Firing - All rifles will be unloaded, detachable magazines removed, and Empty Chamber Indicators inserted immediately upon the command CEASE FIRE.
 Actions will remain open.

-10.1.5 Not Ready - It is the duty of competitors to notify a Range Officer if not ready to fire at the time the command "READY" is given.
+10.1.5 Not Ready - It is the duty of competitors to notify a Range Officer if not ready to fire at the time the command READY is given.
 A competitor who is not ready, and who fails to notify the Range Officer, forfeits the right to fire.

 10.2 Loud Language - Loud or abusive language will not be permitted.
-Competitors, scorers, and Range Officers, will limit their conversation directly behind the firing line to official business.
+Competitors, scorers, and Range Officers will limit their conversation direct]y behind the firing line to official business.